Vaccination and Mask Policy for Broadway Shows in NYC - Valid Through July 31, 2022

 What if you can't get vaccinated?

-There are two scenarios in which you can enter a Broadway theatre unvaccinated:
+Generally, when theatres do require vaccination, there are three scenarios in which you can still enter unvaccinated:

 1. If you have a medical condition that precludes it